Mrs. Alice founder & CEO, Alice Naylor-Leyland, on her mission to make the art of Tablescaping accessible worldwide.

 PERSONALISING YOUR TABLE

 This is a minefield and you don’t want to go too deep down the rabbit hole.
 However, personalising elements of the table does always delight your guests.
 It can be easy.
 Tie a named tag to your jolly nutcracker or Easter rabbit.
-There’s always embroidering napkins, which although expensive, is a lovely gift for your guests to take home with them.
+There’s always embroidering napkins which is a lovely gift for your guests to take home with them.
 Personal favourites of mine have been initialling velvet bows and making photo card place names of guests when they were younger.
 Just ideas…

 Top Tip: Remind your guests to take these home!
 So often I am left with monogrammed napkins or personalised cookies that my friends didn't realise were for them.
 So give them that little nudge...

 I’m a sucker for these and I probably go overboard.
 But who can resist a charming pastel bunny and a set of toadstools to brighten up any Easter lunch?
-Nutcrackers at Christmas, skulls and painted pumpkins at Halloween, the list goes in.
+Nutcrackers at Christmas, skulls and velvet pumpkins at Halloween, the list goes on.
 But the key here is, these festive friends are not to use just once.
 My pals make their reappearances every season and I delight in seeing their friendly faces back on my dinner table.